CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: Related Work

-\paragraph{Assessment of Human Developers.} Currently, the technical evaluation of developers is defined by recruitment-oriented platforms like LeetCode, HackerRank~\citep{HackerRank2012}, and TopCoder~\citep{topcoder2001}, as well as competitive programming platforms like Codeforces and Luogu~\citep{luogu2013}.
+\paragraph{Assessment of Human Developers.} Currently, the technical evaluation of developers is defined by recruitment-oriented platforms like LeetCode, HackerRank \cite{hackerrank2012}, and TopCoder \cite{topcoder2001}, as well as competitive programming platforms like Codeforces and Luogu \cite{luogu2013}.
 By placing developers in an isolated, well-defined setting with clear inputs and outputs, these platforms enable standardized and reproducible assessment.
 However, their core philosophy of evaluating a developer in isolation as a mere code producer is fundamentally misaligned with the modern AI-assisted paradigm, where value is generated through the synergistic partnership between developers and coding agents.
-Consequently, they fail to measure the competencies that now define engineering excellence: interpreting ambiguous requirements, leveraging advanced development tools, strategically collaborating with coding agents, and critically validating AI-generated solutions~\citep{chen2024impact,priyar}.
+Consequently, they fail to measure the competencies that now define engineering excellence: interpreting ambiguous requirements, leveraging advanced development tools, strategically collaborating with coding agents, and critically validating AI-generated solutions \cite{chen2024impact}.

 \paragraph{Benchmarks for Coding Agents.} Numerous benchmarks have emerged to evaluate the coding performance of LLMs and agents.
-Foundational benchmarks like HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program} test function-level code generation, while more sophisticated ones, including SWE-Bench~\citep{jimenez2024swebench}, MLE-Bench~\citep{he2024mlebench}, ClassEval~\citep{du2023classeval}, and DS-1000~\citep{lai2023ds1000}, challenge agents to resolve real-world engineering problems in specific domains.
+Foundational benchmarks like HumanEval \cite{chen2021evaluating} and MBPP \cite{austin2021program} test function-level code generation, while more sophisticated ones, including SWE-Bench \cite{jimenez2024swebench}, MLE-Bench \cite{he2024mlebench}, ClassEval \cite{du2023classeval}, and DS-1000 \cite{lai2023ds1000}, challenge agents with real-world engineering problems in specific domains.
 Despite their increasing realism, these benchmarks evaluate agents on well-defined, pre-specified tasks with complete requirements.
-Even stress-test benchmarks designed to push the performance limits such as LiveCodeBench series~\citep{zheng2024livecodebench,zheng2025livecodebench} are largely one-dimensional, focusing on extreme algorithmic complexity.
+Even stress-test benchmarks for pushing performance limits such as LiveCodeBench series \cite{jain2024livecodebench,zheng2025livecodebench} are largely one-dimensional, focusing on extreme algorithmic complexity.
 Consequently, they systematically fail to evaluate higher-order skills such as requirement engineering, navigating ambiguity in underspecified tasks, and formulating executable plans from complex scenarios.